-Performing in the 2013 Green Show Thursday, July 11 and Sunday October 6.
+Performing in the 2014 Green Show Wednesday, October 1.

 This is their first season in the OSF Green Show.

 Pop meets Hip-Hop meets Jazz in the lyrical "Space Challenger".